-Comcast’s Xfinity internet service seems to be a bit broken nationwide this morning
+Comcast’s Xfinity internet service (and others) seem to be a bit broken nationwide this morning

 Having issues with Comcast this morning?
 You’re very much not alone.

-Right around 10 am Pacific, we started seeing reports from both coasts that the Internet had suddenly slowed to a halt.
+Right around 10 am Pacific, we started seeing reports from both coasts that the internet had suddenly slowed to a halt.
 Certain sites would load just fine, but the vast majority (from Reddit to Facebook to TechCrunch) simply timed out.
-A bit more digging suggested that most people having issues reporting issues were on Comcast’s Xfinity service.
+A bit more digging suggested that many people reporting issues were on Comcast’s Xfinity service.

-Down Detector’s user generated outage map shows reports lighting up across the country
+Down Detector’s user-generated outage map shows reports lighting up across the country

+Down Detector is also showing a similar spike in reports for Level 3, one of the Tier 1 or “backhaul” providers.
+If they’re having issues, it’ll ripple out to many other ISPs, including Comcast.

-Comcast has acknowledged the issue on their customer service account, saying “some” customers are having issues — but didn’t give any insight on what’s going on or any ETAs on when it’ll be fixed.
+Comcast has acknowledged the issue on their customer service account, saying “some” customers are having issues — but didn’t give any insight as to what’s going on or any ETAs on when it’ll be fixed.

 In other words: don’t bother resetting your router just yet.
 It doesn’t seem to be one of those problems.